-If you don’t optimize your website and the content on it through sound design principles, it won’t show up on search engine results pages, and nobody will notice it.
+If you don’t optimize your website and the content on it through sound web design principles, it won’t show up on search engine results pages, and nobody will notice it.
 However, when you do optimize your website for search, you put your business on a global map.
 53% of website traffic comes from organic search results, so SEO-friendly websites that match users’ queries will, in theory, receive 50% more traffic.

 Put another way: Include the most important bare necessities to grab attention and sell.

 Every high-converting website has more than one proper call to action that’s clear and obvious.
 Visitors should always be given the option to “buy” or “get a quote.”
 This is one of the major ways web design improves the rate of visitors who convert into prospects.
-Lastly, when it comes to lead conversion, consider how the colors, structure, layout, and images complement your brand.
+Lastly, when it comes to lead conversion, consider how the colors, interactive fonts, structure, layout, and images complement your brand.

 Websites are strong lead generators and the most natural form of marketing.
 Those with strategic conversion funnels take users effortlessly through the buyer’s journey and drive conversions by providing greater user satisfaction than sites haphazardly tossed together with little regard for customer intent and needs.